-Since "process" is a "set of interrelated or interacting activities, which transforms inputs into outputs", it is important to note that these activities require the allocation of resources such as people and
+Since "process" is a "set of interrelated or interacting activities, which transforms inputs into outputs", it is important to note that these activities require the allocation of resources such as people and materials.
+In the example below, the input is a customer need, while the output is a new product or service.
+Figure 1 shows a generic process.

 Inputs and intended outputs may be tangible (such as equipment, materials or components) or intangible (such as energy or information).
 Outputs can also be unintended, such as waste or pollution.

 Often the outputs from one process can be the inputs of other processes and are interlinked into the overall network or system.